gimolabs/docs/docs/token/st0g.md

 # Liquid Staking Token (st0G)

-### \$st0G: Liquid Staking for the AI-Native Economy
+### Liquid Staking Token for 0G

 Gimo Finance introduces \$st0G as the liquid staking derivative of \$A0GI, designed to meet the demands of 0G’s modular and AI-optimized DeFi landscape.
 It enables users to earn staking rewards while retaining full liquidity, composability, and protocol-level access across the broader ecosystem.

 - **Yield-Bearing, Fully Composable:** \$st0G transforms staked \$A0GI into a yield-accruing, transferable asset.
-Users can benefit from continuous staking returns while utilizing \$st0G in DeFi applications—maximizing capital efficiency without locking up funds.
+Users can benefit from continuous staking returns while utilizing \$st0G in DeFi applications, maximizing capital efficiency without locking up funds.
 - **Seamless DeFi Integration:** Built to power programmable capital flows, \$st0G integrates with lending protocols, liquidity pools, yield optimizers, and more within the 0G ecosystem.
 This composability supports complex, modular strategies aligned with the needs of autonomous finance.
 - Non-Custodial Staking Process: Through Gimo’s Launch App, users stake \$A0GI and instantly receive \$st0G.
 This operation is fully decentralized and non-custodial, secured by StaFi’s AI-powered LSaaS framework, ensuring both safety and composability at the protocol level.